ibrahimelbanna/s2i-nodejs-nginx/README.md

 ![How it Works](diagram.png "How it Works")

-## Supported Node.js Versions
+## Supported Version Combinations

-- 10
-- 12
-- 14
+* Node.js 14 and NGINX 1.18 (14-nginx1.18 / latest)
+* Node.js 14 and NGINX 1.16 (14-nginx1.16)
+* Node.js 12 and NGINX 1.18 (12-nginx1.18)
+* Node.js 12 and NGINX 1.16 (12-nginx1.16)
+* Node.js 10 and NGINX 1.18 (10-nginx1.18)
+* Node.js 10 and NGINX 1.16 (10-nginx1.16)

+Each of these is available at [quay.io/evanshortiss/s2i-nodejs-nginx](https://quay.io/repository/evanshortiss/s2i-nodejs-nginx) in the format `quay.io/evanshortiss/s2i-nodejs-nginx:14-nginx1.18`.

-Minor versions cannot be specified.
-The tag will always point to the latest release for that major version.
+Minor Node.js versions cannot be specified.
+Each tag is built using the Node.js Alpine base images from Docker Hub, e.g `14-alpine`.

-## Usage
+## Detailed Usage Instructions

+### Application Prerequisites

-Note that the web application being built using this builder must:
+The web application being built using this builder must:

 1. Contain a `build` entry in the `scripts` section of the *package.json*
 1. The `build` script must produce a *dist/* folder in the root of the repository (it can be added to *.gitignore*)
 1. An *index.html* must be at the root of the *dist/* folder
-1. Other static assets must be included in the *dist/*
+1. All other static assets must be included in the *dist/* relative to *index.html*

 A sample application that satisfies these requirements can be found [here](https://github.com/evanshortiss/s2i-nodejs-nginx-example).

+### yarn/npm

+If the builder detects a *yarn.lock* in your repository it will use yarn instead of npm to install dependencies and execute the *build* script in your *package.json*.

 ### Source to Image (s2i) CLI